roytang/blog/content/post/2008/02/advance-wars-days-of-ruin/index.md

 url: /2008/02/advance-wars-days-of-ruin/
 ---

-Despite the fact the allure of Final Fantasy Tactics PSP, I was still decided on finishing **Advance Wars: Days of Ruin**.
+Despite the allure of Final Fantasy Tactics PSP, I was still decided on finishing **Advance Wars: Days of Ruin**.
 This was only the second game in the series that I was playing, although I had greatly enjoyed **Advance Wars: Dual Strike**, so my hopes were high for Days of Ruin.

 Pros: